-We created twenty question sets, with each set consisting of three questions framed as similar questions around a certain topic in cardiovascular disease disparities totaling thirty questions, each posed to ChatGPT to assess its knowledge of cardiovascular disease racial disparities, including its knowledge of similar disparities on CVD risk factors and associated conditions, that is currently available research data on health disparities and clinical care in general and subspecialty cardiology clinical settings.
-15,16 Each question was posed to ChatGPT 3 times.
+We created a total of sixty questions from twenty question sets, with each set consisting of three questions framed as similar questions around a certain topic in cardiovascular disease disparities totaling thirty questions, each posed to ChatGPT to assess its knowledge of cardiovascular disease racial disparities, including its knowledge of similar disparities on CVD risk factors and associated conditions, that is currently available research data on health disparities and clinical care in general and subspecialty cardiology clinical settings.
+15,16

+Evaluation and statistical analysis

+Each question was posed to ChatGPT 3 times to assess for variability in responses.
 17–21 After each question prompt, ChatGPT was closed and reopened to check for inconsistency and variation in the output.
 The 180 responses from each of the 3 entries of the 60 questions were recorded, following which all responses obtained were be graded individually assessed as ‘yes’ if the response was correct, ‘hedge’ if the response did not explicitly yield a correct response, and ‘no’ if the response was either wrong or misleading.
 Based on these ‘yes’, ‘hedge’ and ‘no’ responses, the 60 questions were further graded as ‘appropriate’, ‘inappropriate’ or ‘unreliable’, where the question is graded as ‘appropriate’ if three of the responses in the question contained appropriate and consistent information; ‘inappropriate’ if any of the three responses contained inappropriate or inconsistent information, and ‘unreliable’ if the three responses were inconsistent.
 17 The responses were assessed and graded by a team of experienced cardiologists and other clinicians with research and/or clinical focus on cardiovascular health disparities.
 This study was performed in June 2023.
+This study was not human subjects research and waived from institutional review board review.
+Statistical analysis was performed in August, 2023.

 Results